 While our home tester tried the medium-firm option, many of her insights still apply to the soft version—namely, the ease of cleaning and the quality of the down, which she says is "not lumpy at all."
 "It's very smooth and even and doesn't get bunched up at all," she adds.
 "I feel great about the fact that it's easily machine washable and dryable.
 Also, I feel like it's a little cooling, as my head doesn't sweat at all while using it."

-Price at time of publish: $158 for a Standard
+Price at time of publish: $158 for a standard

 Sizes: Standard or King | Fill Material: White down feathers | Shell Material: 100% organic cotton | Care: Machine wash cold, tumble dry low | Certifications: OEKO-TEX, International Down Standard

-Best Medium Firm
+Best Medium Firm Down Pillow